dmemsys/CHIME/README.md

 ## Environment Setup

-> [!NOTE]
-> **📢 Just skip this section if you are using our created cluster, where we setup the environment in advance.**

-Otherwise, you have to install the necessary dependencies in order to build CHIME.
+You have to install the necessary dependencies in order to build CHIME.
 Note that you should run the following steps on **all** nodes you have created.

 1) Set bash as the default shell.
 And enter the CHIME directory.